silverbulletmd/silverbullet/website/Guide/Deployment/Cloudflare and Portainer.md

 In this guide we will show you how to deploy silverbullet and cloudflare in containers, making them "talk/communicate" in the same private network just for them.

-This guide assumes that you have already deployed Portainer, if not, see [this official guide](https://docs.portainer.io/start/install-ce/server/docker/linux) from Portainer to deploy it on Linux.
+This guide assumes that you have already deployed Portainer.
+If not, see [this official guide](https://docs.portainer.io/start/install-ce/server/docker/linux) from Portainer to deploy it on Linux.

 ### Brief

 This guide will be divided into three parts, in the first we'll set up Silverbullet with Cloudflare.
 In the second, we will set up Cloudflare from the beginning to access Silverbullet from outside our LAN using [Tunnels](https://www.cloudflare.com/products/tunnel/).
 And in the third step, we protect our Silverbullet instance with [Access Zero Trust](https://www.cloudflare.com/products/zero-trust/access/) for authentication.

-# 1 - Deploy Silverbullet and Clouflare in Portainer
+# 1 - Deploy Silverbullet and Cloudflare in Portainer

 ## Prepare the Template
-We will prepare a template in Portainer where we will add the configuration of a ==docker-compose.yaml== that will run our containers and we will be able to move the stack to another server/host if necessary using the same configuration.
+We will prepare a template in Portainer where we will add the configuration of a ==docker-compose.yaml== that will run our containers, and we will be able to move the stack to another server/host if necessary using the same configuration.

-First go to **Home** > (Your environment name, default is **local**) > **App Templates** > **Custom Templates** and click on the blue button in the right corner > "**Add Custom Template**".
+First, go to **Home** > (Your environment name, default is **local**) > **App Templates** > **Custom Templates** and click on the blue button in the right corner > "**Add Custom Template**".
 ![](Guide/Deployment/Cloudflare%20and%20Portainer/create-custom-template.png)

 ### Name